TritonDataCenter/cosbench-manta/README.md

 |--------------------------------------|---------------------------|
 | 2                                    | durability-level          |

-For benchmarking purposes, changing `chunked`, `durability-level`, `http.signature.native.rsa`, `http.signature.cache.ttl`, `manta.http_transport` or `https.cipherSuites` can have an impact on overall performance.
-In particular, experimenting with enabling `http.signature.cache.ttl` may result in higher overall throughput but it may result in a higher error rate.
-This is why it is turned off by default.
+For benchmarking purposes, changing `durability-level`, `http.signature.native.rsa`, `manta.http_buffer_size` or `https.cipherSuites` can have an impact on overall performance.

 ## Docker Stand Alone
 You can use a preconfigured host with COSBench and the Manta adaptor preinstalled